ryan-mcclue/musings/on-solid-ground.md

 e-ink less power than LCD as only uses power when arrangment of colours changes

 ## Wireless
+cloudflare (what are they?) ban kiwi farms forums, so they move to Russian servers. how does this help?

 RFID (radio frequency identification) no line of sight required (can read through objects unlike barcode)
 Also read multiple objects at once.
 RFID tag.
 Greater read range (shop security)